ember-learn/guides-source/guides/release/contributing/index.md

 If you need some inspiration, you can check out the [Help Wanted](https://help-wanted.emberjs.com/) dashboard to browse for issues.
 If you are a beginner, look out for issues with the "Help wanted" and "Good first issue" labels.

+# Updating the API Guides

+In the [API Guides](https://api.emberjs.com/ember/release), suppose you found a typo or wish to provide more details for a package, method, or class.
+Here is how you can make a change.

+At the top of the page (for the package, method, or class), you will find the words "Defined in" or "Inherited from".
+Next to these words is a link to the source code on GitHub.

+You can open the link to find a comment block.
+Make a pull request to update the comment block.
+The API Guides may take a few weeks to update while the future release is finalized.

+Here is an example of updating a method.
+At the top of the section for [`store.createRecord()`](https://api.emberjs.com/ember-data/release/classes/Store/methods/createRecord?anchor=createRecord), you can find the words "Defined in."

+Next to the words is, once again, the link to the source code [`ds-model-store.ts`](https://github.com/emberjs/data/blob/master/packages/store/addon/-private/system/ds-model-store.ts).

+Please follow the contributing guide in the specific repo.
+(Here is an example of the [contributing guide for Ember.js](https://github.com/emberjs/ember.js/blob/master/CONTRIBUTING.md).)
+The contributing guide may further describe how you can edit files, commit messages, and run linting and testing.

 # Asking for help

 Please comment directly on issues and PRs if you need help.
 This way others will see and can chime in to help.